-FAQs and Tips for making the best Bloody Caesar cocktail
+FAQs and tips for making the best caesar cocktail

-Where did the Caesar drink originate?
-The drink was created in 1969 by Walter Chell of Calgary, Alberta.
+The drink was created in 1969 by Walter Chell of Calgary, Alberta

-Why is it called a bloody Caesar?
-Sources say that the inventor of the drink, was inspired by the Italian dish, spaghetti with red clam sauce, and named it after Caesar (the title give to Roman rulers and commonly associated with Julius Caesar) accordingly.
+Sources say that the inventor of the drink was inspired by the Italian dish, spaghetti with red clam sauce, and named it after Caesar (the title given to Roman rulers and commonly associated with Julius Caesar) accordingly.